barakeel/ramsey/README.md

 write_gluescripts dirname 50 true (4,4,11) (3,5,13) (4,5);
 ```

-The files in the directory ``glue`` are the generated proof scripts.
-The glueing calls an external minisat on many problems and might take a very long time.

-Warning:
+Warning (before running the `glue.sh` bash script):
-The memory per core from the config file does not affect Holmake.
+The config file does not affect the following step.
-The command requires total maximum of 150GB when run on 20 cores.
+The execution requires total maximum of 300GB when run on 20 cores (default).
-And a single core may sometimes use up to 40GB.
+Memory of the partition where the repository sits must be higher than 300GB.

-From the `src` directory:
+Run from the `src` directory:
 ```
-cd glue
+screen -S glue
-cp ../def/Holmakefile Holmakefile
-../../HOL/bin/Holmake -j 40 | tee ../aaa_log_glue
+sh glue.sh 20
 ```

 ### Definition (10 min)
 For each R(a,b,k), one can create predicate G\_abk,Cb\_abk and Cr\_abk.